spike-rabbit/element/README.md

 ## License

+The following applies for code and documentation of the git repository, unless explicitly mentioned.

-Code and documentation Copyright (c) Siemens 2016 - 2025.
+Copyright (c) Siemens 2016 - 2025

 MIT, see [LICENSE.md](LICENSE.md).